Before launching experiments on your website or mobile app, you must install the Kameleoon script. This script has to be added to the

 What is ITP?

-Apple’s ITP aims to increase user privacy by preventing unwanted tracking of users by websites and the various scripts installed on them.
+Apple’s ITP aims to increase user privacy by preventing unwanted tracking of users by sites and the various scripts installed on them.
 It is present on all Safari browsers.
 Find out more about Apple ITP

 You can choose to host the application file yourself or to let Kameleoon host it.
 Select the option that best suits you from the dropdown menu.
 Learn more.